All Episodes

 It's absolute madness.

-And over the last 48 hours, that concern has become far less abstract and far more concrete because of the claim by Poland that Russian drones were sent over its territory Here from AP earlier today, NATO scrambles jets to shoot down Russian drones in Poland, raising fears of war spillover.
+And over the last 48 hours, that concern has become far less abstract and far more concrete because of the claim by Poland that Russian drones were sent over its territory and they shot them down.

 A NATO spokesman said it was the first time the alliance confronted a potential threat in its airspace, meaning in the history of NATO.

-The incursion, which occurred during a wave of strikes by the Kremlin on Ukraine, and the NATO response swiftly raised fears that the war could spill over, a fear that has been growing in Europe as Russia steps up its attacks and peace efforts go nowhere.
+The incursion, which occurred during a wave of strikes by the Kremlin on Ukraine and the NATO response, swiftly raised fears that the war could spill over, a fear that has been growing in Europe as Russia steps up its attacks and peace efforts go nowhere.

 Russia's defense ministry said it did not target Poland, while Belarus, a close ally of Moscow, said it tracked some drones that, quote, lost their course because they were jammed.